microlinkhq/www/src/pages/privacy.md

 ---

 <Paraph fontSize={3}>
   Your privacy is important to us.
-It is Microlink HQ's policy to respect your privacy regarding any information we may collect from you across our website <Link href='https://microlink.io' children='microlink.io' />, and other sites we own and operate, according to EU General Data Protection
+It's Microlink HQ's policy to respect your privacy regarding any information we may collect from you across our website <Link href='https://microlink.io' children='microlink.io' />, and other sites we own and operate, according to EU General Data Protection